Welcome to the FM-DW modules page ! |

 The Stereo Noise Control option allows switching to mono in this case.

-Move the dial below 98MHz to disable the Steren Noise Control (green twinkles), or above 98MHz to activate it (blue twinkles).
-Press the push-button.
+Move the dial below 98MHz to disable the Steren Noise Control (green twinkles),

 The setup is now complete: the LED should turn off and you should be able to receive the FM band.